Best Inexpensive Steam Iron

 That’s why I was excited to get another request, this time from Marianne, “I need a new iron.
-I’ve searched the Internet trying to find the best steam iron for the best price and all I get is terribly confused!
+I’ve searched the Internet trying to find the best steam iron for the best price, and all I get is terribly confused!
 Can’t someone make a decent steam iron?
 Suggestions, please!”

 Here they are—my current** top three steam irons: